Intelligent Finance Conveyancing Panel Information

 Read More

-The Law Society of Scotland has suggested that solicitors should check their lender panel status before accepting client instructions to act.
+The Scottish Law Society has suggested that solicitors should check their lender panel status prior to accepting client instructions to act.
 The advice is lender-agnostic as it does not relate specifically to solicitors on the Intelligent Finance conveyancing panel.
 The suggestion arises from the practice of a number of mortgage lenders who remove solicitors from their panels without prior notice as part of their panel management system, which can lead to some solicitors discovering this only once instructed.
 This is sensible advice as a client finding out midway through a transaction that their lawyer is not on the approved lender panel is very frustrating and can lead to complaints.
 Many online consumer forums contain posts where someone is complaining about finding that their lawyer is not on a lender conveyancing panel.
-Such forums include mumsnet.com
+Such forums include moneysavingexpert.com

 Find a Lawyer on the Intelligent Finance Conveyancing Panel